matplotlib/matplotlib/doc/devel/testing.rst

 Developer's tips for testing
 ============================

-Matplotlib has a testing infrastructure based on nose_, making it easy to write new tests.
+matplotlib has a testing infrastructure based on nose_, making it easy to write new tests.
 The tests are in :mod:`matplotlib.tests`, and customizations to the nose testing infrastructure are in :mod:`matplotlib.testing`.
 (There is other old testing cruft around,